morrowind-modding/tes3cs-manual/content/building-and-editing/main-editing-windows/the-cell-view-window.md

 ## Loading/Moving to a Cel

-Double click the cell[^1] name and the render window will switch to an overhead view of that cell.
+Double click the cell name and the render window will switch to an overhead view of that cell.
 If the cell is not currently loaded into memory you will get a pause while the art loads.

 ## Switch View to an Object